Tetsuya3850/CS-Terminology/README.md

 ### Application Layer
 Separating out the web layer from the application layer (also known as platform layer) allows you to scale and configure both layers independently.
 Adding a new API results in adding application servers without necessarily adding additional web servers.
 The single responsibility principle advocates for small and autonomous services that work together.
 Small teams with small services can plan more aggressively for rapid growth.
 Related to this discussion are microservices, which can be described as a suite of independently deployable, small, modular services.
 Each service runs a unique process and communicates through a well-defined, lightweight mechanism to serve a business goal.
 Systems such as Consul, Etcd, and Zookeeper can help services find each other by keeping track of registered names, addresses, and ports

+### Stateless/Stateful System
+A stateless system's output depends only on the input.
+A stateful system's output depends on the input and internal state.
+Therefore, the same set of input can generate different output.
+This makes multiple actors accessing the system a trickier problem.

+### Latency / Throughput
+Latency is the time to perform some action or to produce some result.
+Throughput is the number of such actions or results per unit of time.
+Generally, you should aim for maximal throughput with acceptable latency.